 And to my A-level English teacher John Wyman – dubbed ‘Bill’ of course on account of the bass player who in 1969 hadn’t yet, in Keef’s bathetic words, “left the greatest rock’n roll band in the world to run a fish and chip shop”.
 It was the late John-Bill Wyman of Firth Park Comprehensive who guided me to, and for a while through, the sparkling wit and humanity of Geoffrey Chaucer.

 Lastly Chris Parish for insightful comments, not least on English understatement.
 I kick self; just posted on Wodehouse so no excuse.
 There’s zero sexual innuendo in Jeeves, zero surrealism, a little bathos … and understatement in spades.
 (Bertie to Aunt Dahlia: “what you’re overlooking – perhaps because I haven’t told you – is that a snag has arisen which threatens to do our aims and objects a bit of no good”.)
-There’s also that subversion, in Bertie’s mix of elegant prose and dim reasoning, of the wise first person narrator: seen too in Watson’s accounts of Holmes’s sleuthing and the decent but painfully unaware John Shuttleworth.
+There’s also that subversion, in Bertie’s mix of elegant prose and dim reasoning, of the all-wise first person narrator: seen too in Watson’s accounts of Holmes’s sleuthing and the decent but painfully unaware John Shuttleworth.
 I just purchased Chris’s well received book, Being British for reading tomorrow as my plane leaves Heathrow for Delhi.